Skip to content

 Healthcare marketing has long been dominated by a ‘doctor knows best’ mentality.
 Patients visit their doctor to be told what to do and what to take with little consideration of how they can be involved in their own treatment.

-However, a shift towards patient-centricity means the landscape for marketeers is evolving and a focus on delivering personalised experiences to patients is becoming increasingly important and in demand – opening up new opportunities for marketing within a health and wellness hotspot.
+However, a shift towards patient-centricity means the landscape for marketers is evolving.
+Focusing on delivering personalised experiences to patients is becoming increasingly important and in demand – opening up new opportunities for marketing within a health and wellness hotspot.

 You won’t be surprised to hear that GP surgeries play a significant role in shaping the behaviours and health outcomes of the UK public.